-Choose a dark inky shade of blue as your background color to give the hallway a rich, immersive feel.
+Look to blue hallway ideas and choose a dark inky shade of blue as your background color to give the hallway a rich, immersive feel.
 Decorating with blue throughout can give a space a sense of flow, with walls matching woodwork to give uninterrupted color.
 Using vibrant shades in your wall pattern will help bring the space alive – try repeating these colors in furniture and furnishings and adding a glimpse in connecting rooms so that they catch the eye and draw you further in.

 5. Have fun with playful colors in a hallway